BReATH-Brazilian-Research/breath/README.md

 This container orchestrates service requests, and handles the login session.

 ### BReATH Map and Patient Portal:
- These Components have a Layering Structure that wants to be an MVC.
+These containers have a Layering Structure that wants to be an MVC.
 Divided into View, the top layer, Model, the middle layer, and a ServiceProxy as the bottom layer and link with the session manager.
 We used the [Proxy](https://refactoring.guru/pt-br/design-patterns/proxy) Design Pattern because of the service request complexity.

 ### DataWorflow:
 This container acts as a data formatter and validator before saving it into the database.
 Regarding this behavior, we used an [Adapter](https://refactoring.guru/design-patterns/adapter) design pattern to clean and reshape the data for the rest of the application.